PromtEngineer/localGPT/README.md

    - Pick one of the model names and set it as  `MODEL_BASENAME`.
 For example -> `MODEL_BASENAME = "wizardLM-7B-GPTQ-4bit.compat.no-act-order.safetensors"`

 8. Follow the same steps for `GGUF` and `GGML` models.

+9. Change the Prompt Template for your model in `prompt_template_utils.py`, if necessary.

 # GPU and VRAM Requirements